 SWEET

-- Banana Bread: This one is a favorite.
+1. Bread: First of all, this one is a favorite.
 Ask Camille of Camille’s Kakes & Treats.
 (See her information below.)
+The-Tropical-Banana-Plant-Count-the-Many-Ways-to-Use-It-Banana-Bread

 SAVORY

-- Banana Dumplings: These are usually mixed with flour and salt and formed into a ball then flattened before boiling in salted water alone or with other foods.
+1. Banana Dumplings: These are usually a combination of green bananas, flour and salt.
+They are formed into a ball then flattened before boiling in salted water alone or with other foods.

-- Banana Fritters: Fried grated green or ripe bananas in a batter with salt fish (salted cod fish) or salt mackerel.
+2. Fritters: Fried grated green or mashed ripe bananas in a batter with salt fish (salted cod fish) or salt mackerel.

 Some Other Uses | Skin, Leaf, Bark and Trunk